 Do you need a license to be a general contractor in Oklahoma?

 You don’t need a license to be a general contractor in Oklahoma.
-This includes general contractors who work on commercial buildings, residential remodeling, roads, utilities or general construction services.1
+This includes general contractors who work on commercial and residential buildings, roads, utilities and general construction services like remodeling and repairs.1

 How to get a general contractor license in Oklahoma

-The requirements for specialty licenses are regulated by the Oklahoma Construction Industries Board (CIB).
-For electrical and mechanical work, the requirements include completing an apprenticeship and passing an exam to become a journeyman.
+The Oklahoma Construction Industries Board (CIB) regulates the requirements for specialty licenses.
+The requirements for electrical and mechanical work include completing an apprenticeship and passing an exam to become a journeyman.

-In Oklahoma, the city or jurisdiction you are working in might have its own requirements for general contractors, so it’s important to look up any regulation based on the location of your work.
+In Oklahoma, the city or jurisdiction you are working in might have its own requirements for general contractors, so it’s important to look up any regulations based on your work location.

 General contractor license fees